shadow-absorber/EU-Security-and-Privacy-Guide/README.md

 - [ ] faraday bag for phone and laptop
 - [ ] google pixel with [grapheneos](https://grapheneos.org/)
 - [ ] alternative degoogled android phones: [Comparison of Android-based Operating Systems](https://eylenburg.github.io/android_comparison.htm/)
+- [ ] use [icogni](https://incogni.com/) for databroker removal as it is the main option that works in the EU

 - [ ] full disk encryption
 - [ ] opensnitch